Inside The Dumbest First Amendment Battle Of 2017

 K-Strass ticked all the morning news boxes, though.
 The fictional character had a message, a personality, and he put on a demonstration.
 He provided 10 minutes that could easily slot into any morning show with a lax booker and a gaping maw of airtime to feed.
 Several news stations responded to the press release, requesting time with the yo-yo master.

-Pickett and Prueher recruited their comedy friend Mark Proksch to don Peter Pan shorts and suspenders to play K-Strass on TV.
-Proksch went along on tour, popping into every morning news show that would have him.
+Pickett and Prueher teamed up with their comedy friend, Mark Proksch, and collaborated on the concept of Kenny Strasser.
+Proksch went along on tour, donning Peter Pan shorts and suspenders to pop in on every morning news show that would have him.
 Each K-Strass appearance resulted in painfully awkward banter and malfunctioning yo-yo tricks with scant educational value.
 In terms of actually creating the kind of stilted TV moment they usually had to search flea market bargain bins for, though, it was a stunning success.

 A few years later, they trotted out a new character, Chef Keith, purported author of Leftovers Right: Making a Winner of Last Night’s Dinner.
 Keith’s specialty was coming up with kitchen hacks nobody should ever use, like mashed potatoes in ice cream cones.
 Chef Keith somehow managed to get booked on as many shows as K-Strass did, even if he didn’t eventually perform on Conan, as his predecessor did.
 By the time, Pickett and Prueher dreamed up strongman duo Chop & Steele earlier this year, they were convinced that oversight at local news stations was at an all-time low.